Chapter Five XII

 Janah’s in the laundry room, “We haven’t had Italian, call Marconi’s and get us the goodies.”

-I do and we have a pizza, lasagna, manicotti evening with a couple of bottles of Chianti.
+I do and we have ravioli, lasagna, manicotti evening with a couple of bottles of Chianti.
 I flip around the things I’d recorded, we watch an episode of Jericho, a small town two hundred miles from Denver.
 A nuclear attack on major cities across the US, one of which was Denver.
 The program is the usual mix of hustling to stay alive and personal issues.

 “These programs always have women who whine about old relationship issues despite the fact that the country is under nuclear attack.
 How is that possible?”